Alexander-50/CICIOT23-RandomForest-IDS/README.md

 The confusion matrix shows a very low number of False Positives (1,123) and False Negatives (1,711) compared to the millions of correct predictions.

-(Note: Assumes you have created an images folder in your repository)

 Feature Importance

 The model identified Inter-Arrival Time (IAT) and specific flag counts (rst_count, urg_count) as the most significant indicators of an anomaly.

-(Note: Assumes you have created an images folder in your repository)